Logo

 6. Web Design Matters for Web Forms

 It’s easy to think of CRM integration as strictly a backend process.
-However, your web design plays a crucial role in how users interact with forms.
+However, web design plays a crucial role in how users interact with forms.
 Are your forms easy to find?
 Does your page and form load quickly?
 Are they mobile responsive?
 Is the flow intuitive and non-intrusive?
+Are you collecting five or fewer fields on your forms?

 The Bottom Line